SeeWatson/ga4-standard-data-layer/events/authentication/detect_user.md

 # Detect User

-This is a conditional event that should only be fired in very specific cases.
-It is intended to cover cases where a user authentication system exists on the site but the user authentication state may not be known by the time the page_view event is sent.
-In that case, send this event as soon as the user authentication state or ID is known.
+This is an optional event that is intended to cover cases where a user authentication system exists on the site but the user authentication state may not be known by the time the page_view event nees to be sent.

-For instance, send this after a Salesforce conversion form is submitted as the user id becomes known at that point.
+One use case is in a single page app where the authentication module is loaded asynchronously.
+We cannot be sure when the module will load (or if it will load) and we may want to send a page_view quickly to ensure that the visit is captured.
+Granted, that page_view would not be associated with the user, but this sort of tradeoff is common in implementations.
+In that case, we would send this event as soon as the authentication module completes loading to re-fire the configuration tag and set the `user_login_state` and `user_id`.

-Do not clear the page_data variable before setting user_login_state here as this is not a page view.
+Another use case would be on a site that doesn't acttually offer authentication but does offer conversion forms that send to a CRM system that can return a `user_id`.
+When a user fills out the conversion form, we retrieve the newly generated `user_id` and fire this event to capture that ID.

 ## Javascript Code